storj/docs/app/dcs/third-party-tools/duplicati/page.md

 9\.
 You can select "Run now" if you would like to do a backup instantly.

-Congrats, you've set up Duplicati Backup to Storj DCS! 🎉
+Congrats, you've set up Duplicati Backup to Storj! 🎉